 onRegionChangeComplete.
 Sure, it fires only after the user has done panning around on the map, but that's also not ideal.
 The marker won't move until after the user stops.

-Use a fake marker, positioned in the center of the map.
+Use a fake marker positioned at the center of the map.
 The user moves the map around it.

 Check out the GitHub repo.

-- You will need to adjust the margins on your fake marker, depending on the size and style of your image.
+You will need to adjust the margins on your fake marker, depending on your image's size and style.
 Tweak them until they are accurate.

 - We need